dllopes/web-1/README.md

 # How to create sales from a file

-* Go to a url in which the server reports (after -> "Listening on tcp://")
+* Go to a url in which the server reports (after -> "Listening on tcp://") (default: http://localhost:3000)

-* Create an account and log in
+* Create an account and log in (Facebook will only work with http://localhost:3000)

 * Click in "Choose File" button and select the correct file